 - US shares.
 The most common way to invest in US companies is to buy and sell shares listed on the New York Stock Exchange or the NASDAQ.

 - ETFs.
 An exchange traded fund is an investment fund made up of a basket of securities including shares and other assets.
-ETFs can be traded on stock exchanges and are often designed to track the performance of a specific index — for example, you might want to invest in an ETF that tracks the value of the S&P 500 stock market index.
+ETFs can be traded on stock exchanges and are often designed to track the performance of a specific index — for example, you might want to invest in an ETF that tracks the value of the S&P 500 index or the Dow Jones.

 - Managed funds.
 A managed fund allows you to combine your money with other investors, with the balance then invested on your behalf by a fund manager.
 There are many managed funds that invest in US shares and stocks from around the world.

 - CFDs.
 Some platforms also offer access to CFDs (contracts for difference) on US shares, which allow you to speculate on share price movements.

 There is a growing number of New Zealand share trading platforms that offer access to international stock exchanges.
 Some platforms offer international accounts that are separate to their New Zealand trading accounts, while others are fully integrated on the one platform.

 Depending on your investment goals, you might want to look for a platform that specialises in providing access to US stock markets.
 These include:

 - Stake.
 Stake provides access to over 3,700 US shares and ETFs.
 There are no brokerage fees but other charges apply.
 Learn more about Stake in our review

 - Hatch.
 Hatch allows you to trade shares in over 2,900 US companies and invest in more than 500 US-listed ETFs, with brokerage fees of US$3 a trade.
 Our Hatch review has more information.